Courage Kenny Rehabilitation Institute: History

 This Allina Health facility was created in 2013 by the merger of Courage Center and Sister Kenny Rehabilitation Institute.
 The Sister Kenny Institute (which opened in 1942) and Courage Center (which started serving children in 1928) were both focused on physical rehabilitation for people with specific physical conditions, as well as advocacy and other support.
 The two organizations had been working toward similar goals for decades prior to the formal merger, and they were funded by some of the same sources such as March of Dimes and the United Way, as well as grassroots fund-raising campaigns that progressed into medical philanthropy.

 Sister Kenny Institute and Courage Center also had some personnel in common, including at the highest levels.
 Dr. Miland Knapp (1906-1991), who along with Sister Kenny, pioneered physical rehabilitation techniques, was director of training at the Sister Kenny Institute as of when it opened in 1942, and was director of physical medicine and rehabilitation from 1948 to 1964.
 He was medical director at Courage Center from 1957 to 1975.
 He also was a senior consultant at the VA Hospital from 1948 to 1964.

-By the 1980's the natural overlap between the two organizations became more evident.
+By the 1980s the natural overlap between the two organizations became more evident.
 There were more and more patients and families who had interactions with both organizations, they also worked together on events and in other ways.
 Some, like Lloyd Zeise (Olympic Athlete), was treated at Sister Kenny Institute as a child and used the services of the Courage Center as an adult due to contracting polio at age 3.
 An increasing number had exposure to both organizations due to brain injury or spinal cord injury; they would be initially treated at the Kenny Institute within Abbott-NW Hospital, and then continue their healing at Courage Center.
 Managed-care health plans and other systemic changes in the US had impacts on both organizations, as their network situations and their service provisions continued to be updated.